 In her foreword to the Learning Integrative Counseling Workbook Series Dr. Martha Chiu writes:

 If you are reading this workbook, you are someone who feels drawn to listen to and help distressed people around you.
 As I write this foreword, I am keenly aware that we are all living in a world that is full of troubles, such as a global pandemic, natural disasters, conflict and violence, to name just a few examples.
 With so much “bad news” happening all around us, anxiety and depression are understandably skyrocketing and have become widespread.
-It is my sincere hope that by the time you finish this series of three workbooks you will be better equipped with knowledge and skills to serve the needs of your community.
+It is my sincere hope that by the time you finish this series of four workbooks you will be better equipped with knowledge and skills to serve the needs of your community.

 This workbook series is based on successful, well-received online courses that I designed and taught for Biola University’s Certificate in Integrative Counseling program.
 Over a period of 4 years (2017-2021) more than 130 students in China and other parts of Asia walked with me on a journey of learning the contents of this workbook series, which many reported not only improved their ability to help distressed people around them but also enhanced their own personal growth.
 I have made an effort to include in this workbook series content that past students found to be helpful, while adding revisions to suit our new iACE model of online education.